Great Gifts for the Beginning Freshwater Fisher

-I recommend a closed face reel for young children about 5-years-old and below.
-A closed face reel is much easier to cast and less likely to tangle.
+I recommend a closed-face reel for young children about five years old and below.
+A closed-face reel is much easier to cast and less likely to tangle.

 This video explains the different types of rods: The Ultimate Guide to Fishing Rods.

 To buy lures and hooks, you will need to know which type of fish are in your area, and use the lures recommended by other fishers or online experts.
 The video below explains lures and how they work.